bcurran3/ChocolateyPackages/data-lifeguard-diagnostic.portable/readme.md

+* This package downloads the installer via a version specific URL.
+It should never fail unless the version is completely removed from the vendor website.
+* If you want to install this program, you will find a setup program in the tools directory where this has been extracted.
+It does nothing more than copy the files to your Program Files directory and make the same icons.
+You will loose the ability to silently uninstall the program.

 ***

 Like my [original Chocolatey add-ons and packages](https://chocolatey.org/search?q=tag%3Abcurran3)? or my [400+ other program packages](https://chocolatey.org/profiles/bcurran3)?
 Find them useful?
 Appreciate my hard work, time, and effort?